ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 > Whenever the referee at these soccer games makes a questionable call, you hear vociferous protests from half the parents.

+## PHON

+a Greek root meaning "sound", "voice", or "speech".

+### phonics

+A method of teaching beginners to read and pronounce words by learning the characteristics sounds of letters, letter groups, and especially syllables.

+> My son's school switched to phonics instruction several years ago, and reading achievement in the early grades has been improving.

+### phonetic

+Relating to or representing the sounds of the spoken language.

+> In almost every Spanish word the pronunciation is clear from the spelling, so the phonetic part of learning Spanish isn't a big challenge.

+### polyphonic

+Refering to a style of music in which two or more melodies are sung or played against each other in harmony.

+> Whenever he needed something calming, he would put on some quiet polyphonic music from the Renaissance and just let the voices waft over him.

+In *polyphony*, each part has its own melody, and they weave together in a web that may become very dense.

+### cacophony

+Harsh or unpleasant sound.

+> In New York she was often dragged off by her boyfriend to downtown jazz concerts, where she struggled to make sense of what sounded like nothing but cacophony.

+Greek prefix *caco-*, meaning "bad".